 The first Green Revolution in the 1960s depended heavily on government resources and intervention to feed a population of less than 500 million.
 Today, with the same amount of land and amidst climate change and diminishing availability of water, India must feed a population of nearly 1.2 billion.

-Leveraging world class technologies, including seeds, farm mechanization, and drip irrigation, can support Indian farmers produce more for a growing population.
+- Enhance Productivity: World class technologies, including seeds, farm mechanization, and drip irrigation, can support Indian farmers produce more for a growing population.
 Incorporating time and labor saving technologies will support farmers as they seek better yields, higher quality products and remerative prices.

-Although India is a top producer of fruit, vegetable and dairy products, between 20 and 40 percent of food products rot before reaching market due to supply chain inefficiencies.
+- Improve Efficiency: Although India is a top producer of fruit, vegetable and dairy products, between 20 and 40 percent of food products rot before reaching market due to supply chain inefficiencies.
 Introducing cold chain technology, connecting farmers directly to markets, and allowing the entry of global multi-brand retailers with expertise in supply chains will have the dual benefit of reducing consumer costs while increasing farmers' incomes.

-As Indian farmers and food processors seek new markets abroad, developing a food safety regime aligned with international best practices will support their ability to reach new consumers.
+- Leverage Global Markets and Products: As Indian farmers and food processors seek new markets abroad, developing a food safety regime aligned with international best practices will support their ability to reach new consumers.
 Consumers within India can benefit by the permanent reduction of market access barriers for agricultural goods, inputs, and implements, particularly those not produced domestically, as prices will fall and a greater variety of products will be introduced to the growing middle class.
 Increased market access can also stabilize prices in the face of inflationary pressures or if poor farming conditions within India lead to inadequate food supplies.

 USIBC's publication, "Unlocking India's Rural Sector: U.S. Industry Contributions" highlights the many ways in which American companies are adding value to India's rural communities and agricultural sector.